 But… is cauliflower rice really good?

-Allow me to put your concerns at ease.
-What makes cauliflower fried rice so popular is its identical consistency to actual rice.
-Once grated into rice-like bits, it will soak up the flavors and seasonings just like fried rice.
+Let me address your concerns.
+What makes cauliflower fried rice appealing is its similar consistency to traditional rice.
+Once grated into rice-like bits, it readily absorbs flavors and seasonings, much like traditional fried rice.

 Ingredients You’ll Need to Make Cauliflower Rice

-Lastly, you can use the chopping style.
-Use a large chef’s knife to mince the florets into small ricelike pieces.
-This process takes the longest of all the options, but it still gets the job done!
+- Chopping Method: The chopping method works too.
+Use a large chef’s knife to finely mince the florets into small rice-like pieces.
+It takes a bit longer but gets the job done effectively.

 How to Make Cauliflower Fried Rice